-Here are 5 back to school tips for you and your ADD or ADHD child to make things seem a lot smoother.
+Here are 5 back to school tips for you and your ADD or ADHD child to make this a better year.

 Setting some reasonable goals for the school year sets the tone and gives clear expectations that can lead to a successful academic year.
 Goals could revolve around completing assignments and turning them in, getting ready for school on time, good reports on behavior at school, and getting to bed on time.
-Each family will have their own views on what is important; I suggest you meet as a family to work these out.
-I think it works well when all children in the family have their own unique list of goals.
+Each family will have their own views on what is important; meet as a family to work these out.
+It works well when all children in the family have their own unique list of goals.
 You might also have a goal related to all of the children being able to get along without fighting.

 Goals are great, but motivation for achieving goals is enhanced by the anticipation of rewards.
 Reward and celebrate meeting goals.
 Remember that rewards can come in all forms.
 Staying up late on the weekend could be a reward for going to bed on time.
 Extra time for media use (video game, iPod, computer, TV, etc) could be a reward for getting homework done well and on time.
 Whichever child is ready for school first could earn “shot gun” in the car on the way to school if you’re driving.
 Be creative.